dangur/neighbormedia/sites/all/modules/contrib/smtp/phpmailer/README.md

 ## Class Features

 - Probably the world's most popular code for sending email from PHP!
-- Used by many open-source projects: Wordpress, Drupal, 1CRM, SugarCRM, Yii, Joomla! and many more
+- Used by many open-source projects: Drupal, SugarCRM, Yii, Joomla! and many more
 - Integrated SMTP support - send without a local mail server
 - Send emails with multiple TOs, CCs, BCCs and REPLY-TOs
 - Multipart/alternative emails for mail clients that do not read HTML email